hakt0r/BDL/03-Git/BRANCHES.md

 ## Workflows
 Workflow are procedures that tell us how the code should flow.
-Consider the the follwing repo with 2 branches.
+Consider the the following repo with 2 branches.

 hakt0r/nuu
  - main (stable version of my game)